Elango-Sagravia/movie_suggestions/outstatic/content/articles/movies-like-due-date.md

 ![Two young men exploit a government loophole to become international arms dealers in War Dogs](/images/war-dogs-arms-dealers-true-story-jonah-hill-miles-teller-Y2MT.png)

-Source-Miles Teller and Jonah Hill in “War Dogs”.
-Credits: The New Yorker
+*source-Miles Teller and Jonah Hill in “War Dogs”.
+Credits: The New Yorker*

 **Director:** Todd Phillips